-LANSING – The U.S. Department of Education (USED) yesterday announced that it would offer states flexibility to federal requirements for school accountability and student assessments this school year due to the challenges of the COVID-19 pandemic.
+LANSING – The U.S. Department of Education (USED) announced on Monday that it would offer states flexibility to federal requirements for school accountability and student assessments this school year due to the challenges of the COVID-19 pandemic.

 Unlike last spring, when USED offered a blanket waiver to federal requirements for statewide assessments and accountability for every state, the Michigan Department of Education (MDE) understands the guidance shared yesterday to not be a blanket acceptance or rejection of anything, but instead an opportunity to submit state-specific waiver considerations.